deadc0de6/dotdrop/README.md

 Two solutions exist, the first one using an unversioned file (see [Environment variables](#environment-variables)) and the second using transformations (see [Transformations](#use-transformations)).

+## Symlink dotfiles

+Dotdrop allows to symlink dotfiles.
+Simply set the `link: true` under the dotfile entry in the config file.

+For dotfile not using any templating directives, those are directly linked to dotdrop's `dotpath` directory (see [Config](#config)).
+When using templating directives, the dotfile are first installed into `workdir` (defaults to *~/.config/dotdrop*, see [Config](#config)) and then symlinked there.

 # Config